kmecpp/Osmium/README.md

 # Osmium

-Osmium is an abstraction layer for Bukkit and Sponge which aims to provide the easiest most concise way to create Minecraft plugins period.
+Osmium is an abstraction layer for Bukkit and Sponge which aims to provide the *easiest most concise way to create Minecraft plugins period*.

-In addition to being able to target multiple different platforms, Osmium has many unique features which drastically reduce the amount of code necessary to complete many common tasks.
+In addition to being able to target multiple platforms, Osmium has many unique features which drastically reduce the amount of code necessary to complete many common tasks.
+Everything from listener/command registration, to config file handling, to database storage is handled completely automatically.
+Write code to describe functionality, not its implementation.

 Although it will take a very long time to implement enough features to have a complete Minecraft API, Osmium should be in a usable state fairly soon.
-Plugins requiring any part of a specific platform which Osmium has not yet implemented can simply write platform specific code as needed.
-Osmium even has easy methods to help you do this.
+Plugins requiring any part of a specific platform which Osmium has not yet implemented can easily write platform specific code as needed.
+Osmium even has many utility methods to help you do this.

 Join our Discord channel stay updated with the project or help out: https://discord.gg/YSgde2Y